whoisYoges/website/content/about.md

 +++
 title = "About Castor"
-description = "A short about castor; whois he?" page_template = "page.html"
+description = "Castor - a passionate Linux sysadmin and cPanel WHM expert who thrives on the challenges of optimizing systems, ensuring seamless deployments, and providing top-notch DevSecOps solutions to businesses of all sizes.
+When I’m not optimizing servers, you’ll find me crafting cool frontend designs for fun!" page_template = "page.html"
 +++

 ## About Me

 Hello!
-I'm Yogesh Lamichhane, a passionate IT professional with a diverse skill set and a strong focus on Linux server administration, DevOps, Cloud technologies and web infrastructure management.
-With 2+ years of experience in the field, I thrive on the challenges of optimizing systems, ensuring seamless deployments, and providing top-notch IT solutions to businesses of all sizes.
+I'm Yogesh Lamichhane, a passionate Linux sysadmin and cPanel WHM expert who thrives on the challenges of optimizing systems, ensuring seamless deployments, and providing top-notch DevSecOps solutions to businesses of all sizes.
+When I’m not optimizing servers, you’ll find me crafting cool frontend designs for fun!

 ### Expertise